 The Chronicle Begins

 The Nephite chronicle began in Jerusalem six hundred years before the birth of Christ.
 Nephi’s father, Lehi, a lifetime resident of the land, had amassed a large fortune—probably through trade with Egypt, which had been a dominant influence in the Middle East for many centuries and controlled Palestine and Syria between 609 and 605 BC.

 But in 604 Nebuchadnezzar conquered these lands and, in the first of three major deportations, exiled a number of prominent Jewish citizens to Babylon.
 It was a time of great political turmoil.
 One faction favored submission to Babylon, another sought alliance with Egypt.
 It was under these conditions that many prophets, including Jeremiah (whose ministry began about 627), warned of the imminent destruction of Jerusalem.

-Nephi was “exceedingly young” but “large in stature” (1 Nephi 2:16; 4:31) at the time.
-This suggests that he was born around 615 B.C., during the turbulent period preceding the fall of the Assyrian empire in 612 and the rise of Babylon in 605.
+Nephi was “exceedingly young” but “large in stature” at the time (1 Nephi 2:16; 4:31).
+This suggests that he was born around 615 BC, during the turbulent period preceding the fall of the Assyrian Empire in 612 and the rise of Babylon in 605.
 (Jerusalem would be destroyed in about 587.)

 Nephi was the fourth son of Lehi and Sariah.
 Two younger brothers, Jacob and Joseph, would be born during the eight or more years of wilderness sojourning.
 He also had two or more sisters (2 Nephi 5:6).